Recommended for you:

 Find a cat food that fits your pet’s needs

-Your cat is one of a kind, but her traits come from very specific strands of kitty DNA.
-Her tufted ears, her golden eyes or her loud meow may even come from a purebred ancestor.
+Your cat is one of a kind, but their traits come from very specific strands of kitty DNA.
+The tufted ears, the golden eyes or the loud meow may even come from a purebred ancestor.
 But how many cat breeds are there, anyway?
-While simply asking your veterinarian will yield answers about your own cat, there's a lot more to know about cat breeds in general.

 The History of Cat Breeds